LLI-hub/Disaster-Response-Pipeline/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to El Ayuntamiento de Madrid for the data.
+Must give credit to [Udacity](https://www.udacity.com/) and [Figure Eight](https://appen.com/figure-eight-is-now-appen/) for the data.
-You can find the Licensing for the data and other descriptive information at the link available [here](https://datos.madrid.es/portal/site/egob/menuitem.c05c1f754a33a9fbe4b2e4b284f1a5a0/?vgnextoid=7c2843010d9c3610VgnVCM2000001f4a900aRCRD&vgnextchannel=374512b9ace9f310VgnVCM100000171f5a0aRCRD&vgnextfmt=default).